imixs/imixs-saga/README.md

 One for the database and one for the JBoss/Wildfly Applicaiton server.
 We link the postgres docker container with the imixs-microservice:

-...run the Postgres container:
+... run the Postgres container:

 >docker run --name imixs-postgres -e POSTGRES_PASSWORD=imixs -d postgres

-... and now run the imixs-microservice with linking to Postgres
+... and now run the imixs-microservice Container with linking to Postgres

 >docker run --link imixs-postgres:imixs-database-host -it -p 8080:8080 -p 9990:9990 imixs-microservice /opt/jboss/wildfly/bin/standalone.sh -b 0.0.0.0 -bmanagement 0.0.0.0